Komdosh/CrackingTheCodingInterview/10-sorting-searching/README.md

 ## 4. Sorted Search, No Size

-You are given an array like data structure Listy which lacks a size method.
-It does, however, have an elementAt ( i) method that returns the element at index i in 0(1) time.
-If `i` is beyond the bounds of the data structure, it returns -1.
+You are given an array like data structure `Listy` which lacks a size method.
+It does, however, have an `elementAt(i)` method that returns the element at index `i` in `0(1)` time.
+If `i` is beyond the bounds of the data structure, it returns `-1`.
 (For this reason, the data structure only supports positive integers.)
-Given a Li sty which contains sorted, positive integers, find the index at which an element x occurs.
-If x occurs multiple times, you may return any index.
+Given a Listy which contains sorted, positive integers, find the index at which an element `x` occurs.
+If `x` occurs multiple times, you may return any index.

 <hr/>